eikek/county/README.md

 simple, it only allows to add numeric values.
 The counter organizes them using a timestamp that specifies the point in time the counter was modified.
 In other words, there exists a numeric value for one timestamp. that is incremented (or decremented, resp) if the counter is modified by multiple threads at the same time.
-You can define a `Granularity` that is used to normalize the timestamp, such that all counts within one second, minute or month are accumulated at one value.
+You can define a `Granularity` to normalize the timestamp keys, such that all counts within one second, minute or month are accumulated at one value.

 The counter itself does not define _what_ it counts, it just manages some numbers.
 The counter lets you read its total count as well as counts in a time range.
 For example, you might want to know the total number of visits of a web page and the number of visits on a certain day.
-To propery answer this, the counter must be configured with a minimum `Granularity`, of course.
+To answer this, the counter must be configured with a minimum `Granularity`, of course.

-The other part is a registry for counters.
-This registry finally maps a name to a counter, which names the event to be counted.
+Next, there is is a registry for counters, the `CounterPool`.
+This registry finally maps a `String` to a counter, which names the event to be counted.

 So the main component is a set of named counters.
 You can retrieve or create counters by name and use them.